tylerthomasallen/docs/src/pages/integrations/appboy.md

 ### Braze Endpoints.

 By default, Branch uses the new Braze endpoint https://rest.iad-01.braze.com.
-If your app is using a different Braze endpoint please contact your account manager or reach out to us at [integrations@branch.io](mailto:integrations@branch.io).
-If you are not sure what endpoint your app uses please open a support ticket with Braze or use the [Braze Endpoint table](https://www.braze.com/documentation/REST_API/#endpoints) to find your correct REST endpoint.
+If your Braze app is using a different Braze endpoint please contact your Branch account manager or reach out to us at [integrations@branch.io](mailto:integrations@branch.io).
+If you are not sure what endpoint your app uses please open a support ticket with Braze or use the [Braze REST Endpoint table](https://www.braze.com/documentation/REST_API/#endpoints) to find your correct REST endpoint.